-My sister-in-law and bridesmaid, Caroline, married my brother a couple of years ago, and she was able to find the most perfect dress on a second-hand website.
+My sister-in-law and bridesmaid, Caroline, married my brother a couple of years ago.
+She was able to find the perfect dress on a second-hand website.
 I had a Pinterest board of ideas, and the vision of what I wanted was pretty clear and quite specific.
-Knowing that it was a style that I likely wouldn’t be able to afford brand new, I took to the used sites and was able to find the very dress I had in mind, by BHLDN – who was my top favorite!
+Knowing that it was a style that I likely wouldn’t be able to afford brand new.
+I took to the used sites and was able to find the very dress I had in mind, by BHLDN – who was my top favorite!
 The measurements were mine, exactly, and it couldn’t have fit more perfectly.

-Melissa knew she wanted to wear a suit – but struggled between whether she wanted it white, or blue, or black, or maroon, so on, and so forth.
-It is tough to find an affordable, well-tailored suit in a women’s size (and Melissa is very petite, at 5’2), so she knew she wanted to try on and not order.
-She toyed around with the idea of going shopping with a friend, but ultimately decided that she wanted me to be the one to help her choose the perfect outfit.
+Melissa knew she wanted to wear a suit.
+She struggled between whether she wanted it white, blue, or black, or maroon, so on, and so forth.
+It is tough to find an affordable, well-tailored suit in a women’s size (and Melissa is very petite, at 5’2), so she knew she wanted to try them on and not order online.
+She toyed around with the idea of going shopping with a friend but ultimately decided that she wanted me to be the one to help her choose the perfect outfit.
 It ended up being much easier than we anticipated!
-She found a blue suit that fit her like a glove, and it was incredibly on sale!
+She found a blue suit that fit her like a glove, and it was on sale.
 She wore heels and killed it in her suit – she left her bowtie as my surprise – maroon with white flamingos.

 THE WEDDING THEME

 We didn’t have a theme, but we knew that we wanted everything to be simple.
-Our reasoning behind this was so that there was as little stress as possible involved leading up to and on the day of the wedding.
-Getting married at The Chanterelle played a considerable part in this being possible, as the space itself is so beautiful on its own.
+Our reasoning behind this was so that there was as little stress as possible involved leading up to and on the wedding day.
+Getting married at The Chanterelle played a considerable part in this being possible.
+The space itself is so beautiful on its own.

-My aunt and sister in law did a LOT of the DIY projects, which were mainly small items – the runners, the bouquets, name cards, and invitations.
-Melissa and I tested our artistic talents one evening and, after a few test runs, were successful in staining and stenciling the table numbers on blocks of wood!
+My aunt and sister in law did a LOT of DIY projects, mainly small items.
+The runners, the bouquets, name cards, and invitations.
+Melissa and I tested our artistic talents one evening.
+After a few test runs, successfully stained and stenciled the table numbers on blocks of wood!

 THE WEDDING DAY